 More than a trend, the increasing number of countries implementing a tax on soft drinks shows that this kind of fiscal measure is a cost-efficient policy to tackle the obesity epidemic in the Americas.

-*Diana is a reseacher at the Center for the Study of Law, Justice and Society (Dejusticia).
+*Diana is a researcher at the Center for Law, Justice and Society (Dejusticia).